 What are Databases?

-A Database is a computerized system that is used to host a collection of information which is organized in a way so that it can be easily accessed, managed and updated.
+A database is a computerized system that is used to host a collection of information which is organized in a way that allows it to be easily accessed, managed and updated.

 Databases exist everywhere in the real world.
-Your local supermarket will have a Database that stores information regarding all their produce.
+For example, your local supermarket will have a database that stores information regarding all its products.
 When the cashier scans an item at the checkout a request is made to their database using the unique barcode for that item.
-Then the price and name for that item are retrieved from the database, this information is what is printed to your receipt.
+The price and name for that item are retrieved from the database, this information is then printed to your receipt.

-NoSQL Databases are document based, key-value pairs, graph databases or wide-column stores which do not have standard schema definitions which it needs to adhere to unlike SQL Databases.
+NoSQL databases are document based, key-value pairs, graph databases or wide-column stores which do not have standard schema definitions which they need to adhere to unlike SQL databases.

-Add ORM SQL Database: Add an SQL database using Swift-Kuery-ORM
+Add an SQL Database: Add an SQL database, using the Kitura ORM, to your Kitura server.

-Add SQL Database: Add an SQL database using Swift-Kuery directly
+Add an SQL Database: Add an SQL database, using Swift-Kuery, to your Kitura server.

-Add CouchDB Database: Add a CouchDB database using Kitura-CouchDB
+Add a NoSQL Database: Add a CouchDB database to your Kitura server.